-- Forming a study/practice group with two to eight others and meeting regularly, using the book, the training videos and other materials from the website is an excellent way to digest the interactive wisdom of these guide books.
-For all to read a portion on theory of the Work and for one or more to lead an exercise, is a proven way to build understanding and confidence.
+- Form a study/practice group that meets regularly with four to twelve others.
+Group study of Coming Back to Life, the training videos and other materials from the website is an excellent way to digest the interactive wisdom of the Work.and.
+For all to read a portion on theory of the Work and for one or more to lead an exercise, is a proven way to Taking turns leading and participating in practices can build understanding and confidence.

 - Study the training videos.